 Under the terms and subject to the satisfaction of the conditions contained in the Underwriting Agreement, as amended, restated and entered into between the Company and the Underwriters on 30 September 2018 and on 31 October 2018, the Underwriters have agreed to underwrite the Offered Shares at the Offer Price.
 Subject to the satisfaction of such conditions, UBS AG, acting for the account and on behalf of the Underwriters, has undertaken to subscribe for the Offered Shares and pay up their nominal value on or about 16 November 2018 and to deliver Offered Shares on the Closing Date to holders of Rights against payment of the Offer Price to the extent such holders have validly exercised their Rights during the Rights Exercise Period.
-Consequently, UBS will hold such Offered Shares from the time of the capital increase (expected to take place on or about 16 November 2018) until the Closing Date (which is expected to take place on or about 19 November 2018).
+Consequently, UBS will hold such Offered Shares from the time of the capital increase (expected to take place on or about 16 November 2018).